Homemade Blackened Seasoning

 Blackened seasoning tastes lightly spicy and herbaceous.
 The depth of flavor really compliments mild proteins or anything sweet.

-Just coat your food with a little olive or avocado oil and rub a generous amount of blackened seasoning all over.
-Cook over medium-high heat to get a nice crust from the seasoning, and enjoy!
+Coat your food with a little olive or avocado oil and rub a generous amount of blackened seasoning all over.
+Cook over medium-high heat to get a nice crust from the seasoning and enjoy!

 A spice jar filled with homemade blackened seasoning.